 You can add in monthly budgets for up to 3 years ahead but be aware that these are not your traditional budget.
 Essentially, they are a cash-based projection.
 For example, for the Sales line, don’t enter what you expect to invoice each month, use what you expect to receive.
 For many small businesses, such as retail or hospitality, this fits with the owner’s understanding of their takings each day.
 It doesn’t include anything on account, but it does include GST/VAT.
 Some accountants react in horror but there is plenty of evidence that people find this useful.

-We’ve included Castaway here, even though it is still a desktop application.
-The cloud version is rumoured to be “coming soon”.
+Castaway has traditionally been a desktop application.
+The cloud version has been released and with time they will rollout their full functionality.
 Following on from its predecessor, WinForecast, Castaway is a veteran of consolidating 3-way forecasts.
 Whilst the currency options are limited (just a fixed exchange rate per company), the accounting integrity is top class.
 To complete consolidations, it includes eliminations and reporting on minority interests.

 There is a little bit of effort required to set up Castaway.
 Firstly, you need to create your chart of accounts first.
 Then link that to your Xero accounts.
 This does give you some flexibility in mapping multiple Xero accounts to one Castaway account but you do get just the one layout.